caay2000/old-exercises/README.md

 > NOTES FOR OURSELVES:
 >
 >Possible updates/changes
->* make a request for an unknown customer
+>* make a request for an unknown com.merkleinc.interviewkata.customer
->* do updates to the customer
+>* do updates to the com.merkleinc.interviewkata.customer

 ## 2) Customer product information REST API

-Our client also needs a REST API to provide a list of subscriptions a customer has.
+Our client also needs a REST API to provide a list of subscriptions a com.merkleinc.interviewkata.customer has.

-They are expecting the following `GET` http request `http://localhost:8080/customer/1/products` to return the following products information in json format:
+They are expecting the following `GET` http request `http://localhost:8080/com.merkleinc.interviewkata.customer/1/products` to return the following products information in json format:

 ```json